josswe26/pura-vida-spa/README.md

 * Book Now Form

-    - The form allows the customer to book the desire treatment on a specific date directly from the business website.
+    - The form allows the customer to book the desired treatment on a specific date directly from the business' website.

 * Find Us Section

     - This section displays a Google map of the business' geographical location.
-This allows the customers to easily access the business' location from their devices.
+This allows the customers to easily find the location from their devices.

 ## 3. Technologies Used